Why these Indian state elections matter to the whole world

 New Delhi (CNN)India's ruling political party has won a crucial state election, strengthening its ability to push through a development agenda in the world's fastest growing major economy.

-As vote counts trickled in from five state elections on Saturday, one result loomed large: that of central India's Uttar Pradesh, home to more than 200 million people.
+Of the five state elections being counted over the weekend, one result especially loomed large: that of central India's Uttar Pradesh, home to more than 200 million people.
 The staggered five-week vote in that state alone marks the biggest election in the world in 2017.

-Modi's ruling Bharatiya Janata Party, or the BJP, looks poised to take about 75% of the 403 seats on offer in Uttar Pradesh.
+Indian Prime Minister Narendra Modi's ruling Bharatiya Janata Party, or the BJP, won in a landslide, taking a total of 312 -- over 75% -- of the 403 seats on offer in the biggest majority for any party in Uttar Pradesh since 1980.

 The clear majority means the BJP will be able to form a state government without the help of other parties.
 In the previous Uttar Pradesh election, in 2012, the BJP won only 47 seats.
-2017's vote marks a significant endorsement for Prime Minister Narendra Modi, the leader of the BJP, and the face of its campaign across state elections.
+2017's vote marks a significant endorsement for Modi, the leader of the BJP, and the face of its campaign across state elections.

 Four other, smaller states declared results on Saturday: Punjab, Goa, Uttarakhand, and Manipur.
 In Punjab, India's storied but declining Congress Party emerged victorious.
 The BJP took Uttarakhand and was vying for dominance in close races in Goa and Manipur as results continued to be firmed up.